 Passionate Platter, Slidell

 Heading east on Wednesday morning, I arrive in Slidell for an intimate class with six other students.
-About two and half hours from Lafayette, Slidell is located in the parish of St.Tammany, on the north side of Lake Pontchartrain.
+About two and half hours from Lafayette, Slidell is located in the St.Tammany parish, on the north shore of Lake Pontchartrain.
 The Passionate Platter Cooking School & Herb Gardens students are gathered in a charming Victorian cottage, specifically in the breakfast nook with our host, Linda Franzo, who runs a thriving retail herb garden and the cooking school.
 I’m seated next to Cindy Prevost of Slidell, who confesses, “I’m a Passionate Platter groupie.
 I get so many ideas and techniques from these classes, and Linda even has me growing olive trees!”

 The first thing Linda does is urge everyone to grow herbs – in beds or pots – because “it’s senseless to buy three basil leaves for $3 in the grocery store.”
 She passes around photocopied recipes on purple paper and explains that we’ll learn to make a dozen or more herbed edibles and body products before our time is up.

 Soon we’re touring her garden, which grows year-round in this sultry climate, taking a quick trip through plants grouped appropriately for Asian, Indian, Mediterranean, Italian, French and Latin American cooking.
-She shows us some of the plants saved in her post-Katrina cleanup and points to plants while giving descriptions of their health benefits: ginkgo biloba leaves are thought to help with clear thinking; rosemary helps with an energy boost; bay leaves are good for the stomach and calendula can ease eczema symptoms.
+She shows points to plants while giving descriptions of their health benefits: ginkgo biloba leaves are thought to help with clear thinking; rosemary helps with an energy boost; bay leaves are good for the stomach and calendula can ease eczema symptoms.

 New Orleans Cooking Experience, New Orleans

 It’s a quick trip across the Pontchartrain causeway on Thursday, but I take it slowly because my class isn’t until early evening.
-When I arrive at the The House on Bayou Road Inn, a genteel old plantation home midway between the French Quarter and City Park, I’m instantly swept up into the spirit of gracious living that helps characterize Creole cuisine.
+When I arrive at the grand mansion on Carondelet Street, I’m instantly swept up into the spirit of gracious living that helps characterize Creole cuisine.

 A dozen of us gather around a U-shaped demonstration stove in the kitchen, where we’re poured glasses of wine and introduced to our instructor, Frank Brigtsen, co-owner and James Beard award-winning chef at the acclaimed New Orleans dining establishment, Brigtsen's Restaurant.
 Over a period of three hours, we watch as Frank pulls together a lovely dinner as though creating a piece of art, handling the ingredients with care, manipulating pans and tools with an easy dexterity and sharing stories in the low-key cadence of a comfortable, happy host.
 Frank regales us with stories fashioned from his Creole cooking heritage, no small amount of which came at the knee of Prudhomme himself, for whom Frank worked at the hallowed, K-Paul’s Louisiana Kitchen, in the French Quarter.